Admissions to St Joseph's School

 The Governors intend to admit 90 pupils into the Early Years Foundation Stage (Reception Class) in September.

-Admission to Early Years Foundation Stage 2020/2021
+Procedures for Applying for Admissions to Early Years Foundation Stage (Reception Class) 2022/2023

 Applicants are required to fill in two forms:

 - Common Application Form (CAF) which is available from 1st November 2021 from Surrey County Council and must be returned to them by 15th January 2022.
 Information about Surrey Schools can be viewed here.

 - St Joseph's Redhill SIF 2022-23 (SIF) which is available in PDF format below and must be returned to us at St Joseph’s Catholic Primary School by 15th January 2022.
 Paper copies of the SIF are available from our school office.

 For your information, please find below a copy of the boundary map of the Parish of the Nativity of the Lord.

 If your child is not offered a place at St Joseph’s Catholic Primary School, Redhill, you have the right to appeal against that decision to an Independent Appeal Panel (set up in accordance with sections 88 and 94 of the School Standards and Framework Act 1998).

 Appeals must be made in writing and must set out the reasons on which the appeal is made.